A SwiftUI WidgetKit Tutorial

 Summary

 The example project created in this chapter has demonstrated how to use WidgetKit to create a widget extension for an iOS app.
 This included the addition of the extension to the project, the design of the widget view and entry together with the implementation of a sample timeline.
-The widget created in this chapter, however, has not been designed to make use of the different widget size families supported by WidgetKit, a topic which will be covered in the next chapter.
+The widget created in this chapter, however, has yet to make use of the different widget size families supported by WidgetKit, a topic that will be covered in the next chapter.